yasservanshalash/router-cart/README.md

 ## Requirements

-1. The url to get all products: `https://fakestoreapi.com/products`
+1. The application should have 2 pages: Home page and Cart page as the screenshots belows
-2. The url to get product detail: `https://fakestoreapi.com/products/{productId}`
+2. Home page display list of products using this url: `https://fakestoreapi.com/products`
-3. The application should have 2 pages: Home page and Cart page as the screenshots belows.
+3. When the user click `Add to cart` button, the product should go to the `Cart page` as the screenshot 2
-4.
+4. When the user click more than 1 time the same products, it should increase the quantity of that products

 ## Screenshots